2004 Taiwanese presidential election: Subsequent events

 A second lawsuit, originally filed on April 5 and refiled on April 7, charged that the Central Election Commission improperly allowed the presidential election to occur concurrently with the referendum and failed to postpone it after the apparent assassination attempt.
 This lawsuit sought to annul the results of the election.
-This was rejected by the High Court on November 4, 2004, but the Pan-Blue coalition is appealing to the Supreme Court.
+This was rejected by the High Court on November 4, 2004, but the Pan-Blue coalition appealed to the Supreme Court.
 The Court also asked Pan-Blue to pay for the cost of the lawsuit.

 A judicial recount under the jurisdiction of a special panel of the High Court began on May 10 and ended on May 18.
 It was conducted by about 460 teams situated in 21 courthouses across the Taiwan area.
 Each team comprised seven members - one judge, two members each from the district court and the local government election authorities, and two witnesses each representing the plaintiff (pan-blue alliance) and the defendant (pan-green alliance).
 Any disputed votes were sent to High Court in Taipei for verification.
 After the recount, Chen was confirmed the winner of the election by a smaller margin (25,563 from 29,518).

 The High Court ruled that the election was legitimate in both lawsuits and also eventually turned down the appeals.
 The judges declared in the 2nd lawsuit that the voter lists did not need to be considered as evidence despite reports that widespread election fraud was found in the voter lists.

 In late 2005 the Central Election Commission ruled that video cameras would no longer be allowed in voting stations and also took measures to remove certain practices such as stamping the back of IDs to prevent repeat voting.